Marcello-Sega/pytetgen/_sources/index.rst.txt

-.. pytetgen documentation master file, created by sphinx-quickstart on Thu Jul 13 17:49:34 2017.
+..
+Pytetgen documentation master file, created by sphinx-quickstart on Sat Jul 15 11:56:02 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pytetgen's documentation!
+Welcome to Pytetgen's documentation!
 ====================================

 .. toctree::